JamelD/lis4708/README.md

-# lis4708.JamelD.com
+# lis4708

-This repository is the web source for my Interactive Resume that I worked on and submitted in my LIS4708, IT Professions course (Spring 2021) at Florida State University.
+This repository is the project that I worked on and submitted in my LIS 4708: IT Professions course.
+I took this course in the Spring 2021 at Florida State University.
+The project consisted of creating an interactive resume.

 Template by [HTML5 Up](https://html5up.net/)